tapaswenipathak/Scripts/README.md

 1. Export your BookMark files as HTML from Chromium.
 2. Change the name of the files in the code.
 3. Run the script.
-4. Have fun in the updated BookMarks file.
+4. Have fun with the updated BookMarks file.